kogut-architects/kogut-architects/src/pages/home/index.md

     linkURL: 'mailto:contact@js-wakanda.org'
     subHeading: Want to present at an upcoming meetup?
 Contact us.
 seo:
-  browserTitle: JS Wakanda
+  browserTitle: Kogut Architects
   description: >-
     JavaScript meetup group in Wakanda where JavaScript developers get together for presentations and to meet others in the community.
-  title: JavaScript Wakanda
+  title: Kogut Architects
 ---